How to Use AGGREGATE Function in Excel (13 Examples)

 AGGREGATE Function to Calculate MEDIAN in Excel

-See the above example, there are 5 numbers, 50, 65, 87, 98, 100 – among which 87 is the middle number.
-So after performing the MEDIAN function with the help of AGGREGATE, we got the desired output, 87, in our result cell.
+In the above example, there are 5 numbers, 50, 65, 87, 98, 100 – among which 87 is the middle number.
+After performing the MEDIAN function with the help of AGGREGATE, we got the desired output, 87, in our result cell.

 Excel’s MODE.SNGL function returns the most frequently occurred value within a range.
 This is also a statistical function in Excel.

-So by running the MODE function inside AGGREGATE throws the number 98 in our result cell.
+By running the MODE function inside AGGREGATE, it puts the number 98 in our result cell.

 The LARGE function returns the largest number among a given dataset.
-It holds function number 14, so that means when performing this function with the AGGREGATE, we need to insert the [k] as the fourth parameter.
+It’s function number is 14, and we also need to insert the [k] as the fourth parameter.

 AGGREGATE Function to Calculate LARGE in Excel